thoughtbot/superglue/docs/rails-utils.md

     index.json.props
 ```

-and allow for `props` files for cases where you don't need props.
+and omit `props` files for cases when there is no content.

 ```
 app/views
   application/
     superglue.html.erb
-  posts/
-    index.jsx
-  users/
+  about/
     index.jsx
 ```